Data Centers in Cape Town

 Natural Disaster Risk

-Cape Town has a moderate overall risk profile for natural disasters, with a score of 4.8 out of 10, as of September 2025.
-The risk landscape is defined by environmental and climatic factors rather than significant geological threats.
+Cape Town has a moderate natural disaster risk profile, with an overall INFORM Risk score of 4.8 out of 10 as of September 2025.
+The risk is primarily driven by environmental factors rather than catastrophic events, allowing for effective mitigation within modern data center designs.